vinniedaboi/QRphishing-Discord/README.md

 # Discord Nitro QR phishing

+## Overview

+Basically what this does is it takes the Discord QR from the login screen and slaps it on a Nitro Gift template to try and phish victims.

+## USAGE

-**Make sure you have a chromedriver version installed.**
+Make sure you have chromedriver installed for Selenium to interact with

-# USAGE

 ```
 python3 main.py
 ```

-## Send the generated QR to victim and wait for the login
+Send the generated QR to victim and wait for the login

-# CREDITS: vinniekorkor#7391